 The aim of this plan is to demonstrate how we would manage resources and demands through a number of variable but plausible drought sequences, by implementing a range of management actions available to us.
-It does not set out to be prescriptive, as maintaining flexibility in the face of different circumstances is a key requirement.
-Instead, it presents a framework and timetable of actions to be considered through the most likely drought sequences we might expect.
+It presents a framework and timetable of actions to be considered through the most likely drought sequences we might expect.
 This allows operational managers to make informed decisions and develop action plans in an effective manner.